mjfos2r/custom_barcode_design/Installing_TDFPS.md

 ```

 Wonderful.
 Time to check the version of nvcc since pre-11.1 SM_86 isn't valid.
 Maybe it needs to be lowercase? let's try lowercase.

+It's definitely because the -arch=sm_86 and ...,code=SM_86 are not the same case. will rebuild now.

+You know what?
+I'm just gonna pull that whole arch nonsense out. compile at the simplest level.